-Garage sale staging may not be a secret to seasoned sellers with but for the newbies, these tips will help you rid of unwanted household weight fast.
+Garage sale staging may not be a secret to seasoned sellers, but for the newbies, and these tips will help you get rid of unwanted household weight fast.

-how to use garage sale signs, how to price garage sale items, what you can and cannot sell but the one critical point that is missing is, how to set up the garage sale so it’s an ideal selling ground.
+How to use garage sale signs, price garage sale items, and what you can and cannot sell, but the one critical point missing is how to set up the garage sale, so it’s an ideal selling ground.

 This might sound odd to you but think about this for a second when you sell your house or your car, and you want to make sure it is in pristine condition and is ready to sell.

 The Japanese got it right with their 5s methodology- Sort, Set in order, Shine, Standardize and Sustain.
 One important aspect of garage sale staging never to forget is Safety.

-You have people coming on your property and if someone were to get injured you may have to contact your home insurance company to see how that will affect you as a seller.
+You have people coming on your property, and if someone were to get injured, you might have to contact your home insurance company to see how that will affect you as a seller.

-Setting up a garage sale is similar to selling your house which is why I want to talk to you about garage sale staging and why it’s so important in order to have a successful sale.
+Setting up a garage sale is similar to selling your house, which is why I want to talk to you about garage sale staging and why it’s so important to have a successful sale.

-Unless you want to haul your stuff back in the house at the end of a garage sale I’d suggest having a look at these garage sale staging tips that I’ve come up with since becoming fascinated with them over the years.
+Unless you want to haul your stuff back in the house at the end of a garage sale, I’d suggest looking at these garage sale staging tips that I’ve come up with since becoming fascinated with them over the years.

-As I mentioned some of my earlier garage sale posts have detailed critical aspects about the garage sale process but I’ve never touched on garage sale staging.
+As I mentioned, some of my earlier garage sale posts have detailed critical aspects of the garage sale process, but I’ve never touched on garage sale staging.

 - How to Price Garage Sale items